fred-wang/MozSummitMathML/README.md

       improved in version 4.2.
      - **Handwriting Recognition**: Go to [webdemo.visionobjects](http://webdemo.visionobjects.com) and select "Web Equation".
-On recent Windows version, you can also try the "Math Input Panel" to transmit MathML to programs supporting the "MathML Clipboard Specification" (see getting involved below).
+On recent Windows versions, you can also try the "Math Input Panel" to transmit MathML to programs supporting the "MathML Clipboard Specification" (see getting involved below).
-       Watch this video for the
-       [Samsung Galaxy Note](https://www.youtube.com/watch?v=ksBWWpbsOk0)
+       Watch this video for an example of handwriting recognition in the [Samsung Galaxy Note](https://www.youtube.com/watch?v=ksBWWpbsOk0)

   5. Future